1. Greta Thunberg

-In 2018, a 15 year old Swedish girl called for a global movement against Climate Change.
+In 2018, a 15-year-old Swedish girl called for a global movement against Climate Change.
 The “Fridays for Future” movement has been an important touchpoint in the global environmental movement – Greta single handedly mobilised people all over the world to skip school and hit the streets demand their governments take climate change action.
-Since then, she has spoken at several UN summits, been at the helm of climate change protest worldwide and been named Time’s Person of The Year.
-Her moving speeches are punctuated with calls to action so fierce that they have drawn the attention of politicians, world leaders and celebrities.
-Greta has been instrumental in driving awareness on the urgency of our climate issues.
+Since then, she has spoken at several UN summits, been at the helm of a climate change protest worldwide, and been named Time’s Person of The Year.
+Her moving speeches are punctuated with calls to action so fierce that they have drawn the attention of politicians, world leaders, and celebrities.
+Greta has been instrumental in driving awareness of the urgency of our climate issues.

 2. Alexandria Ocasio-Cortez